The Best-Managed PR Crises of 2018

 Want to know how big corporations effectively deal with a PR crisis?
-Check this list out.
+Check out this list.

 Want to know how big corporations effectively deal with a PR crisis?
-Check this list out.
+Check out this list.

 KFC is a loveable brand.
 Following them on Twitter is a treat in and of itself.
 So when they were faced with a truly embarrassing situation, the PR world got a schooling in how to manage a crisis.